SINTEF-9012/madt-neodash/README.md

 yarn run dev
 ```

-Activate the environment, navigate to the connection folder and run both `minio_api.py` and `neo4j_api.py` files by using the following commands:
-Activate the environment, navigate to the connection folder and run minio_api.py, neo4j_api.py and analytics_api.py files, using the following commands:
+Activate the environment, navigate to the connection folder and run `minio_api.py`, `neo4j_api.py` and `analytics_api.py` files, using the following commands:

 ```
 python minio_api.py
 python neo4j_api.py
+python analytics_api.py
 ```

 Navigate to the `statistics` directory, and run the following command (after having started the rest of the services as explained above):